Sales Pipeline Management (Increase Efficiency for B2B & B2C)

 Hence, your sales performance will improve while your prospects increase.

+For instance, using chatbots on your website can deliver basic customer support and qualify leads.
 You can also include automated bookings if you have a consultant agency or a B2B model.

 Chatbot conversations are more effective when they have targeted and customizable elements.